barryclark/jekyll-now/_posts/2020-09-25-fluid-typography.md

 - Create a fluid typography fallback for `clamp` using `calc()`.

 ## 2. Add a presentational logo to a Home link
+### Learning Objectives
 - Add a header logo using pseudo-elements and Font Awesome.

 ## 3. Open Lab Time
+### Learning Objectives
+- Walk-through your code from this week.
+  - What code is not needed?
+  - What needs to be optimized?
+  - Separate the re-usable portions of your code into separate files, such as:
+    - reset.css - code that you will include in most projects to reset default browser styles;
+    - fonts.css - typeface declarations and imports that might be useful for multiple projects;
+    - main.css - project-specific code that you have optimized and cleaned-up.